hundredyearfarms/Hundred-Year-Farm-Project/README.md

 **2023-2033**: Construction of custom agroforestry buildings and drip irrigation system:

-- A utility building (pumphouse with drip irrigation mixing equipment, computer controls, sensors, and lights for plant germination).
+- A utility building (pumphouse with drip irrigation mixing equipment, computer controls, sensors, and vertical greenhouse area for plant germination).
 The drip irrigation system itself.
 - An equiped workshop with office space (2 people 8 hours per day).
 - A three season working cabin (2 people, 24 hours, spring, summer, and fall).